Flow around a Sphere#

 • High-order methods: Lethe supports higher order interpolation.
 This can yield much better results with an equal number of degrees of freedom than traditional second-order (Q1-Q1) methods, especially at higher Reynolds numbers.

-• Mesh size It would be interesting to increase the height:sphere diameter ratio and see if the drag coefficient becomes closer to the analytical one for Re = 0.1 A Mesh refinement analysis could also be carried out.
+• Mesh size It would be interesting to increase the height-sphere diameter ratio and see if the drag coefficient obtained is closer to the analytical one for Re = 0.1 A mesh refinement analysis could also be carried out.

 • Dynamic mesh adaptation: To increase accuracy further, the max number elements and max refinement level parameters of the mesh adaption can be increased.